-Pneumonia in the immunocompromised patient Patients immunocompromised by drugs or disease are at high risk of pulmonary infection.
-The majority of infections are caused by the same pathogens that pneumonia cause in nonimmunocompromised individuals, but in with more patients profound immunosuppression, unusual organisms, or those normally considered to be of low virulence or non-pathogenic, may become 'opportunistic' pathogens

-In addition to the more common agents, the possibility of Gramnegative bacteria, especially Pseudomonas aeruginosa, viral agents, fungi, mycobacteria, and less common organisms such as Nocardia asteroides, must be considered.
+- O Patients immunocompromised by drugs or disease are at high risk of pulmonary infection.
+The majority of infections are caused by the same pathogens that cause pneumonia in non-immunocompromised individuals, but in patients with more profound immunosuppression, unusual organisms, or those normally considered to be of low virulence or non-pathogenic, may become 'opportunistic' pathogens. - In addition to the more common agents, the possibility of Gram-negative bacteria, especially Pseudomonas aeruginosa, viral agents, fungi, mycobacteria, and less common organisms such as Nocardia asteroides, must be considered.
 Infection is often due to more than one organism.